mjacqu/glenglat/README.md

 <!-- <for-zenodo> -->
 Open-access database of englacial temperature measurements compiled from data submissions and published literature.
 It is developed on [GitHub](https://github.com/mjacqu/glenglat) and published to [Zenodo](https://doi.org/10.5281/zenodo.11516611).

-## Data structure
+## Dataset structure

 The dataset adheres to the Frictionless Data [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package) specification.
 The metadata in [`datapackage.yaml`](datapackage.yaml) describes, in detail, the contents of the tabular data files in the [`data`](data) folder:

 * [`source.csv`](data/source.csv): Description of each data source (either a personal communication or the reference to a published study).
 * [`borehole.csv`](data/borehole.csv): Description of each borehole (location, elevation, etc), linked to `source.csv` via `source_id` and less formally via source identifiers in `notes`.